 NEW YORK — Stocks that moved substantially or traded heavily Friday on the New York Stock Exchange and the Nasdaq Stock Market:

-The business software company reported a decline in third-quarter profit and the results fell short of Wall Street expectations.
+The chipmaker reported a drop in fiscal fourth-quarter profit on lower revenue, but the results met Wall Street expectations.